k21971/EvilHack/doc/evilhack-changelog.md

 - Better encyclopedia entry for Tiamat
 - Set a default pet name for Infidel role
 - Fix: Illithid player monsters were not being sensed via telepathy
+- Fix: player monster giants and centaurs spawning with armor they can't use